 Data Hoarding: A Potential Risk for Law Firms - Part II

 In my previous blog post, I discussed the risks and reasons lawyers over-save data.
 This post is about how lawyers can avoid hoarding data.
-Don’t start indiscriminately deleting or shredding files to avoid hoarding data.
-The process must be thoughtful and deliberate.
+Don

 Data Hoarding: A Potential Risk for Law Firms - Part I